top of page

 It implies the action of holding onto an object, idea, or state, ensuring its continuity or availability over a period of time.
 'Keep' can involve physical possession, such as holding onto an item or guarding it from loss or damage.
 It can also pertain to maintaining a particular condition, whether it's keeping a room tidy, keeping plants healthy, or keeping a promise.
 Additionally, 'keep' can signify the act of adhering to a certain practice, habit, or routine.
 For instance, one might keep a daily journal, keep track of expenses, or keep up with current events.
 Furthermore, 'keep' can relate to the concept of preserving or protecting something, like keeping a secret or keeping peace in a community.
 Overall, the verb 'keep' encompasses a range of actions involving possession, maintenance, continuity, adherence, preservation, and protection.

-Example sentences of keep
+Example sentences containing keep

 1. She promised to keep my secret safe from prying eyes.